-General topics of conversation: 1. men’s style, 2. heritage & craftsmanship, 3. retail, and 4. odds & ends like cycling, ideas, culture, wine, golf, and gear.
+General topics of conversation: 1. men’s style, 2. heritage and traditions, 3. retail, and 4. odds & ends like watches, cars, cycling, ideas, culture, wine, golf, and gear.
 I will typically publish stories twice a week on Wednesdays and Saturdays.
 As good conversations come up I will publish an interview podcast.
-On Mondays, I send out a weekly chat with writer David Coggins from The Contender.
+Early in the week I send out a weekly chat with writer David Coggins from The Contender.
 My goal for the site is to publish when there are good things to talk about rather than dilute just to publish more often.

 Speaking of Buying for Value.